Are You Just Grabbing For Cash – Or Are You Denting The Universe?

-I started reading about various religions voraciously, even adopting some of the practices from some of the religions, such as zazen from Zen Buddhism.
-I would sit and meditate, attempting to empty my mind or bring myself into a state of mindfulness, as I counted breaths, or focused on a mantra.
-After going through a number of different religions, exploring their answer to the question of “What is the meaning of life?” or as some say it “Why are we here?” , I came to the conclusion that there is no specific reason why we are here.
+I read about various religions voraciously, even adopting some of the practices from some religions, such as zazen from Zen Buddhism.
+I would sit and meditate, attempting to empty my mind or bring myself into a state of mindfulness as I counted breaths or focused on a mantra.
+After going through a number of different religions, exploring their answer to the question of “What is the meaning of life?” or, as some say it, “Why are we here?”, I came to the conclusion that there is no specific reason why we are here.
 That the meaning of life is either one of two things:

 - Make your own meaning.
 Come up with your own reason for why you are here.

 I think that the latter is what Steve Jobs was talking about when the talked about making a dent in the universe.
 In my mind, making a dent in the universe is a great term because, if you think about it, he never said anything about the type of dent or size of the dent.
 He was basically saying, “Make a difference.”

 While Steve was pretty wealthy at that point, I’m pretty sure that he didn’t mean that we all should make a dent in the universe by amassing huge amounts of money, then putting that money towards denting the universe, as suggested by Gordon Gekko in Wall Street (aka, make the money first, no matter how then you get to do good works).
 No, I think he was very specific in that the dent comes first, and the money will follow.

 In my line of work, developing innovative new products, services, and patents, I come across many prospects and current clients who are focused on the money side of innovation.
 There is not a day that goes by when I hear a definition of “innovation” that does not include the words “billion dollar business”.
 In fact, many executives will only consider an idea innovative if it can increase revenues by a billion dollars.
 Everyone loves a unicorn.